-Lexipol’s Police1 Recognized with 2021 Eddie & Ozzie Award for Best Column
+Lexipol’s Police1 recognized with 2021 Eddie & Ozzie Award for Best Column

 Police1’s ongoing series, “State Your Case,” challenges two experienced law enforcement leaders to debate current and controversial topics facing the law enforcement community.
-The column, authored by James Dudley and Chief Joel F. Shults, Ed.D., covers key topics in the profession spanning from mental health response to recruitment and retention to crime reduction techniques.
+The column covers key topics in the profession spanning from mental health response to recruitment and retention to crime reduction techniques.
 “State Your Case” was honored with the Best Overall B2B Column Eddie Award for showcasing its excellence in debating and analyzing both sides of these topics in a unique and impactful way.

 EMS1 columnist Rob Lawrence was also an honorable mention for his column covering a variety of EMS topics, including breaking down legal issues, recruitment and retention, and EMS operations, in the Best B2B Healthcare/Medical/Nursing Blog category.